Yoast/wordpress-seo/readme.txt

 = 13.1 =
 Release Date: February 18th, 2020

+Yoast SEO 13.1 is out today!
+In this plugin, you’ll find several fixes and enhancements, mostly focused at improving our Schema.org structured data implementation.
+Learn more about the latest versions of Yoast SEO in [our 13.1 release post](https://yoa.st/release-13-1)!

 Bugfixes:

 * Fixes a bug where the HowTo schema name was incorrectly set to the page title.